find your perfect postgrad program

 You will develop your understanding of the key issues in economic development, and explore the economic theory and statistical tools you need to analyse policies and assess their impact on economic and human development.
 You have the option of studying full-time over the course of one year or part-time over the course of two years.

-- Critically interpret current research in a combination of fields, namely development, behavioural and experimental economics, financial economics, health economics, macroeconomics, regulation and competition.
-Should you wish to pursue further study, the dissertation track can also serve as a stepping stone to an Economics PhD.
+Critically interpret current research in a combination of fields, namely development, behavioural and experimental economics, financial economics, health economics, macroeconomics, regulation and competition.
+Should you wish to pursue further study, the dissertation track can also serve as a stepping stone to PhD in Economics.

 Level | RQF Level 7 |